Developer Extensibility for SAP S/4HANA Cloud on the SAP Business Accelerator Hub

 |Scenario||Smaller low/no-code extensions||Tightly coupled more complex extensions and apps||Loosely coupled extensions and apps|

 |Target environment||Fully integrated in SAP S/4HANA Cloud stack||SAP BTP|

 |Released object types||BAdIs, CDS views||BAdIs, classes, interfaces, CDS views, behavior definitions, authorization objects||BAPIs, IDocs, OData APIs, SOAP APIs, events|

 Discover Developer Extensibility Artifacts on the SAP Business Accelerator Hub

 If Developer Extensibility or Embedded Steampunk is for ABAP Developers, then where are they can find the APIs to build the extensions?
 Also, are there any technical documentation available which developers can refer to?

-SAP API Business Hub acts as a central place to discover SAP S/4HANA Cloud digital artifacts available to the customer which end-users can explore, extend, and adapt SAP S/4HANA Cloud with built-in and side-by-side extension capabilities.
+SAP Business Accelerator Hub acts as a central place to discover SAP S/4HANA Cloud digital artifacts available to the customer which end-users can explore, extend, and adapt SAP S/4HANA Cloud with built-in and side-by-side extension capabilities.
 These details can help customers or partners to search available developer extensibility APIs and consume them.